UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

     }
 });
 ```
-* Then add the workgroup size to our `animateLightsPipelineData` helper object, so we be sure to use the same workgroup size in `render` later:
+* Then store the workgroup size in the `animateLightsPipelineData` helper object, so we can be sure to use the same workgroup size in `render` later:
 ```js
 this.animateLightsPipelineData = {
     pipeline: animateLightsPipeline,